Masten mission 1

 Fly me to the moon

 Join us on Masten Mission 1: The first of many Masten missions to the Moon, touching down at the lunar south pole in 2023.
 With NASA already on board as the anchor customer for this mission, our XL-1 lunar lander has hundreds of kilograms of available payload space for commercial customers.
 Here’s how we’ll get you there:

 Our XL-1 lunar lander is directly evolved from the Xombie and Xoie landers which won the NASA Centennial Northrop Grumman Lunar Lander X-Prize Challenge in 2009.
 With more than 600 vertical take off, vertical landing (VTVL) rocket flights and years of working closely with NASA under the Lunar CATALYST program we have laid the groundwork for mission success.
-The 2022 landing is part of the NASA CLPS program, which we were selected for in 2018.
+The 2023 mission is part of the NASA CLPS program, which we were selected for in 2018.

 We provide our customers with end-to-end commercial payload services between the Earth and the lunar surface.
 This includes operations associated with the launch vehicle, launch site, spacecraft, lander mission design and analysis, ground systems, payload integration, planning and support, and post-landing payload operations.
 Join us on Masten Mission 1 or future missions to come!